 Tap Water (influenced by piping & treatment systems) - alkalinity, chlorine, copper, halides, hardness, total iron, total lead, sulfate, scaling (LSI, PSI, RSI), TDS, corrosive aggressive index

-Septic inspections follow the National Association for Wastewater Technician (NAWT) protocols for the USEPA.
+Septic System Inspections follow the National Association for Wastewater Technician (NAWT) protocols and standards for the USEPA.
 The absorption field will be visually inspected for system backups and drainage levels.
-Examination of the treatment tanks and the inlet and outlet baffles will be conducted to determine the condition of system and if there are any cracks, corrosion, or leakage.
+Examination of the treatment tanks and the inlet and outlet baffles will be conducted to determine the condition of system and if there are any cracks, corrosion, or leakage and will rate components as acceptable or unacceptable.
 Discharge in the waste lines will be observed to determine if they are properly discharging to the approved waste system.
-You will receive a detailed, easy to read report that reviews the condition and any problems of the septic system.
+You will receive a detailed, easy to read report that reviews the condition and any problems of the septic system including compliance with current codes and regulations.
+The results of the inspection are summarized in an easy to read report, which provides information about the type and condition of the on-site sewage treatment system and will include any recommendations, if required.

 - septic system design, please visit our Engineering & Septic Design page